ElliotWChan/ElliotWChan.github.io/_posts/publications/2026-01-16-Complacency.md

 visit often, but I was ready to leave a lot of baggage behind.
 A new job, moving to Bristol, 'moving on', it felt exciting.

-And then, Bristol never quite felt like a home for me.
+But then, Bristol never quite felt like a home for me.
 Initially I think I was resistant because of how huge a change it was, a completely different city to York.
 The uncertainty of my postdoc was not helpful here.
 Meant to end in April 2024, a patchwork of 3-6 month extensions just about kept me